 RESPOND project: implementing partners are Development Alternatives Inc., Tufts University, University of Minnesota, Ecology and Environment, and Training Resources Group.

-CDC focuses on pathogen detection as well as outbreak investigation and response.
+USAID-funded CDC activities focus on pathogen detection as well as outbreak investigation and response.
 Specific activities include: strengthening surveillance and lab capacity; enhanced monitoring for zoonotic pathogens in people with frequent contact with wildlife; in-service Field Epidemiology Training Programs (FETP); and supporting outbreak response when requested.
 To further enhance coordination and link to CDC’s expertise, two CDC technical officers have been seconded to USAID to directly manage EPT projects focused on One Health, pre-service epidemiology training and laboratory capacity-building within the PIOET portfolio.

-- Download PDF version of this factsheet [PDF, 225KB].
+- Download PDF version of this fact sheet [PDF, 448KB].

 Go to the Emerging Pandemic Threats website for additional information.